ClearcodeHQ/pytest-elasticsearch/README.rst

 The plugin contains two fixtures:

 * **elasticsearch** - a client fixture that has functional scope, and which cleans Elasticsearch at the end of each test.
 * **elasticsearch_proc** - a session scoped fixture, that starts Elasticsearch instance at its first use and stops at the end of the tests.
+* **elasticsearch_nooproc** - a nooprocess fixture, that's holds connection data to already running elasticsearch

 Simply include one of these fixtures into your tests fixture list.